Fort Worth Theft Defense Attorney

 - Second-degree felony – More than $150,000 but less than $300,000 stolen.
 Fines up to $10,000 and/or 2 to 20 years in state prison.

 - First-degree felony – More than $300,000 stolen.
 Fines up to $10,000 and 5 to 99 years in state prison.

 Keep in mind that your sentence could go beyond the standard rulings if you have a criminal record.
 Be sure to review your case with an attorney to understand the penalties you could face.

 Put a Dedicated Fort Worth Theft Lawyer on Your Case

-Hiring a private attorney will provide you with a legal team that can devote significant time and resources to investigating your case and crafting a unique defense strategy tailored to your needs.
+Hiring a private attorney will provide you with an individual that can devote significant time and resources to investigating your case and crafting a unique defense strategy tailored to your needs.
 When you choose my firm, you will work directly with me, Paul Previte.
-I will not pass your case off to a paralegal or inexperienced associate.
 I will fight for your interests and rights at every stage of your case, regardless of the type or severity of theft charges.

 Do not wait to secure competent legal counsel.
 Call 817-335-4357 today!